 Prospective applicants who would like more information on how to improve their application may contact the Student Services Manager to schedule an advising appointment, either in person or by phone.

-As there are limited seats for incoming students, the Midwifery Program is currently restricted to Canadian applicants, with preference given to BC residents.
+As there are limited seats for incoming students, the Midwifery Program is currently restricted to Canadian citizens and permanent residents, with preference given to BC residents.

 Yes.
 You can take the prerequisites at another post-secondary institution.
 However, it is essential that the courses are approved as transferable and equivalent to the UBC courses.